 Is Achva Rogalach Chocolate Flavored Pastry healthy?
-A closer look at the label
+Ingredients and Blume score

 Blume score